| Chicago's Starting TeamWRITTEN BY LESTER MUNSON

 are swimming, gymnastics, track, tennis, fencing, wrestling, softball,

+and volleyball.
 The largest number of inductees

 are coaches, many stars in their sports at Chicago.
 They include